EstherAlo/DAREY.IO-Projects/Project6/Project6.md

 ### Preparing the Database Server

 - Launch a second RedHat EC2 instance that will be the ‘DB Server’
-- Repeat the same steps as the Web Server, but instead of apps-lv  create db-lv and mounte it to /db directory instead of /var/www/html/
+- Repeat the same steps as the Web Server, but instead of apps-lv, create db-lv and mount it to /db directory instead of /var/www/html/

 *Screenshot below*